uriel1998/agaetr/README.md

 #### YOURLS

 Go to your already functional [YOURLS](https://yourls.org/) instance.
 Get the API key (secret signature token) from the `Tools` page of your admin interface.
 Place the URL of your instance and API key into `agaetr.ini`.

 `yourls_api =`
 `yourls_site =`

-#### ARCHIVE.IS

-Install the `archiveis` cli tool from [https://github.com/palewire/archiveis](https://github.com/palewire/archiveis), or if you have pipx, by `pipx install archiveis`.

-Find the location of the binary by typing `which archiveis`, then place that in the ini file. *Placing the binary location turns on archiving all links*.

 #### WAYBACK MACHINE